An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - High blood pressure (Some doctors advise treating high blood pressure with calcium channel blockers, because other standard blood pressure drugs may worsen psoriasis.
 Calcium channel blockers also help prevent kidney problems.)

-Drug and Food Interactions.
-Cyclosporine interacts with numerous drugs -- both prescription and over-the-counter preparations -- as well as grapefruit and grapefruit juice.
+Cyclosporine interacts with numerous drugs, including prescriptions, over-the-counter preparations and grapefruit and grapefruit juice.

 Newer forms of cyclosporine that have fewer side effects are being investigated.